anoma/namada-docs/docs/src/delegators/intro.md

 If you have the alias saved in your wallet, you can also pass `<validator-alias>` instead of `<validator-address>`.

+## Redelegating
+Redelegating is the process of changing the delegate you have bonded to.
+This process takes 4 epochs, after which your NAM will be redelegated.

 ## Unbonding
 Unbonding is the process of removing your bonded NAM from a delegate.
-This process takes 21 days, after which your NAM will be available to withdraw.
+This process is identical to [unbonding tokens from a validator](../validators/staking.md).